Blackjack Academy BJ Academy

 %

-When You Stand on 12 Through 16 Against Weak Upcards?
+When Should You Stand on 12 Through 16 Against a Weak Dealer Upcard?

-Why You Hit 12 Against a Dealer 2 or 3?
+Why Does Basic Strategy Say Hit 12 Against a Dealer 2 or 3?

 Common Myth

-“You should always stand on 12 when the dealer shows a weak card”
+“Always stand on 12 when the dealer shows a low card”

 Frequently Asked Questions

 Yes.
-Standing on 16 versus a dealer 6 is correct basic strategy.
-The dealer busts 42% of the time showing a 6, and hitting a 16 busts you roughly 62% of the time.
-Standing lets the dealer's bust rate work in your favour.
+Standing on 16 versus a dealer 6 is the correct basic strategy play without exception.
+The dealer busts 42% of the time showing a 6, and hitting a hard 16 busts you approximately 62% of the time.
+Standing converts the dealer's bust probability into a win without adding your own bust risk.

 Get the Edge